How Does Cat Insurance Work?

 For Example, your total vet bill is $10,000, and your reimbursement rate is 90%.
 Once you subtract your deduction, which is typically around $200, you will be reimbursed $8,800 for your payment.

-All insurance policies have deductibles, whether you are talking about cat insurance, your own health insurance plan, or cat insurance.
+All insurance policies have deductibles, whether you are talking about cat insurance or your own health plan.

 Deductible options for pet insurance policies range from $0 to as much as $1000.
 With any type of insurance, a lower deductible leads to much higher monthly premiums.